 TCT is supported by financial contributions from donors in both the public and private sectors, who believe in TCT’s commitment to investing in vital infrastructure for safe, affordable outdoor activity, and to fostering an appreciation for Canada’s spectacular natural heritage.
 The following TCT donors played an integral role in connecting Saskatchewan’s section of The Great Trail:

 - RBC Foundation

 - Berkshire Hathaway Energy Canada

 - Jack Cockwell, in honour of Daphne Cockwell

-All gifts to TCT are matched by the Government of Canada, as part of a funding program to support TCT’s 2017 national connection goal.
-This program has the Federal Government contributing one dollar for every two raised, up to $25 million.
+All gifts to TCT are matched by the Government of Canada, as part of a funding program to support TCT’s 2017 national connection goal; the Federal Government contributes one dollar for every two raised, up to $25 million.
 This support allows for Trail development across the country, benefitting Canadians and strengthening communities.

 Every Canadian province and territory is home to its own section of The Great Trail, which is owned and operated at the local level.
 Formed in 2014, the Saskatchewan Vision 2017 Trail Committee is comprised of dedicated volunteers from across Saskatchewan, with representation from provincial and municipal governments, Indigenous peoples and user groups.
 The Committee has been the driving force in connecting The Great Trail across the province.

-Now connected, The Great Trail route in Saskatchewan spans nearly 1,700 kilometres from the Alberta to the Manitoba border.
+Now connected, The Great Trail route in Saskatchewan spans nearly 1,700 kilometres between the Alberta and Manitoba borders.
 From prairie to pine, and waterway to greenway, Trail users can experience rural and urban municipalities, ferry crossings and several of Saskatchewan’s provincial parks.